filecoin-project/filecoin-docs/smart-contracts/advanced/multisig.md

 The Filecoin Native [MultisigActor](/basics/the-blockchain/actors#multisigactor) is a built-in actor that does not interact directly with the Filecoin EVM.
 Like other Filecoin actors, native multisig addresses begin with `f2` and represent a group of transaction signers with a maximum of 256 signers.
 Signers may be external users or the MultisigActor itself and can include `f1` and `f3` [addresses](https://docs.filecoin.io/basics/the-blockchain/addresses).

+#### Filecoin Native Multisig UIs

+- [Glif Multisig](https://www.glif.io/en/multisig/) is a non-custodial web UI for the Filecoin Native Multisig wallet
-A [MultisigActor CLI](https://lotus.filecoin.io/lotus/manage/multisig/) is available from the Lotus CLI, and a web UI for MultisigActors is available at https://www.glif.io/en/multisig/.
+- [MultisigActor CLI](https://lotus.filecoin.io/lotus/manage/multisig/) can also be used and is available from the Lotus CLI

 ### Safe multisig

-[Safe](https://safe.global/) is a popular smart EVM multisig account infrastructure provider that allows users to manage their digital assets securely.
+[Safe](https://safe.global/) is a popular smart EVM multisig account infrastructure provider that allows users to manage their digital assets securely and can be used with many popular EVM wallets.
 It is non-custodial, formally verified, secures over $100B in assets, and is used by more than 200 projects.
 Safe has been deployed to the Filecoin EVM.

 #### Safe UI